kraj2503/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-Tic-tac-toe using Server Client socket
+Tic-tac-toe using Server Client socket method using TCP/IP in Python